alexerne-git/AI_Fact_Checker/README.md

         - ```bash
           docker build -t backend-ai-checker-v2 .
           docker run -p 5000:5000 backend-ai-checker-v2
+    - Don't forget to rebuild images before docker-compose up if changes are made to frontend or backend
     - **Option 2:** Run both dockerfiles at the same time, go to the folder frontend-and-backend and run:
         - ```bash
           docker-compose up